-NAMA's residential delivery programme seeks to enhance the value of secured assets while addressing the serious housing supply shortages in Ireland.
-NAMA works with its debtors and receivers through all stages of the residential development process, where this is the commercially optimal asset strategy.
-An important part of the programme is to prepare suitable sites for future private residential development.
-Over 94% of the residential land by area originally secured to NAMA has now been built on, refinanced, or sold.
+NAMA's residential delivery programme has worked with debtors and receivers to enhance the value of secured residential assets while contributing towards addressing the serious housing supply shortages nationwide.
+Along with the direct funding of new homes, NAMA has engaged with debtors/receivers through all stages of the residential development process, where commercially viable to do so.
+NAMA has also had a key focus on preparing residential sites for future development, recognising that not all sites were viable for delivery within NAMA's lifespan.
+Over 97% of the residential land by area originally secured to NAMA has now been built on, refinanced, or sold.